Hospital Dental Hygiene: Advantages of Integrating Oral Health Services in a Hospital Setting

 Emergency Department

 After the patient is adequately provided for, a hygienist may also help with care coordination.
 A patient in pain may need help getting a dental appointment since the ED treatment/response was probably unsuccessful.
-A dental hygienist calling from the ED with information and a radiograph on the tooth may be helpful in acquiring an emergent dental appointment.
+A dental hygienist calling from the ED with information and a radiograph of the tooth may be helpful in acquiring an emergent dental appointment.

 Inpatient Care and Hospital-Acquired Pneumonia

 In addition to the ED, dental hygienists can also provide care for inpatients.
-Hospital-acquired infections (HAI) can include catheter-associated UTIs, infection of surgical sites, C. dificile infections, and hospital-acquired pneumonia (HAP), which can be ventilator or non-ventilator-associated.2
+Hospital-acquired infections (HAI) can include catheter-associated UTIs, infection of surgical sites, C. difficile infections, and hospital-acquired pneumonia (HAP), which can be ventilator or non-ventilator-associated.2

 Additional Hospital Departments